publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch37/m__us_usc_t50_s1902.md

             (C) ⅓ of such amount for the awarding of grants pursuant to paragraph (1)(C).

-            The funding allocation under this paragraph shall not apply to grants under paragraph (1)(D) for the National Flagship Language Initiative described in subsection (i) of this section or for the scholarship program under paragraph (1)(E).
+            The funding allocation under this paragraph shall not apply to grants under paragraph (1)(D) for the National Flagship Language Initiative described in subsection (i) or for the scholarship program under paragraph (1)(E).
 For the authorization of appropriations for the National Flagship Language Initiative, see [section 1911 of this title][/us/usc/t50/s1911].
 For the authorization of appropriations for the scholarship program under paragraph (1)(E), see [section 1912 of this title][/us/usc/t50/s1912].

         (3) __Consultation with National Security Education Board__